 To find out if you’re eligible for down payment assistance, ask your mortgage lender which programs it accepts and whether you qualify.

 Other homebuying costs to consider

-Another cost you might need to account for: cash reserves.
-Not every borrower needs to have reserves, especially if you have a strong mortgage application otherwise, but it’s still wise to have the savings stashed away if you were to find yourself unable to pay your mortgage.
+- Cash reserves: Not every borrower needs to have reserves, especially if you have a strong mortgage application otherwise, but it’s still wise to have the savings stashed away if you were to find yourself unable to pay your mortgage.
 If your lender does require reserves, you could need anywhere from one month to six months’ worth of mortgage payments in the bank.

 Down payment FAQ for first-time home buyers

 You could explore buying in a USDA loan eligible area since USDA loans don’t require a down payment.
 You could also ask for a gift from friends or family to help cover the costs; you’ll need to provide your lender with a gift letter, if so.
 Otherwise, you’ll need to keep saving up until you can afford a minimum down payment.

 It depends on the loan program.
 With some loans, like a VA loan, your credit score has no impact on the down payment since there’s no down payment requirement.
 With others, like an FHA loan, a better credit score allows you to put less down.

 Technically, you can pledge an asset (like stocks or land you own) to serve as collateral on the loan and reduce your need for cash.
 But this route can be harder to qualify for with lenders since financial assets carry higher investment risk.
 And some lenders may insist on cash, anyway.